HISTORICAL LANDMARKS: THE LEGACY TRAIL

 Going to the tower, one has to go up the second floor of the municipio.
 Left of the stairway is a narrow door leading towards an anteroom where the stairs going up the tower is found.

-The Tower is actually a roof top of the old municipio where one could see an overview of the whole Poblacion particularly the Plaza and its environs.
+The tower is actually a rooftop of the old municipio where one could see an overview of the whole Poblacion, particularly the plaza and its environs.

-The Gabaldon Buildings are considered historical or cultural monuments because old structures aged 50 years or older are “presumed important cultural property” under the Heritage Law.
+The Gabaldon buildings are considered historical or cultural monuments because old structures aged 50 years or older are “presumed important cultural property” under the Heritage Law.

-ST.VINCENT FERRER PARISH CHURCH
+- VINCENT FERRER PARISH CHURCH

 Lording over the public plaza and its environs is the 400-year-old church established by the Dominican missionaries in 1619.
-It has withstood through the years several calamities, both natural and man-made and remains intact and majestic.
+It has withstood through the years several calamities, both natural and man-made, and remains intact and majestic.

 A divine providence for Bayambang is the presence of the relic of St. Vincent Ferrer.
-It is the fervent wish of devotees of the Saint and church goers especially those coming from afar to be able to touch the relic of the miraculous Saint.
+It is the fervent wish of devotees of the Saint and churchgoers, especially those coming from afar, to be able to touch the relic of the miraculous saint.

-The Relic which was formerly installed at the Museo de San Vicente is presently installed at the foot of the statue of the Saint enshrined at the main altar or retablo.
+The relic, which was formerly installed at the Museo de San Vicente, is presently installed at the foot of the statue of the saint enshrined at the main altar or retablo.
 It is enclosed in iron grills for security purposes.

 PANGASINAN STATE UNIVERSITY BAYAMBANG CAMPUS

-A historical site which is practically the soul of Bayambang in its growth and development is the former Normal School now Pangasinan State University Bayambang.
+A historical site which is practically the soul of Bayambang in its growth and development is the former Normal School, now Pangasinan State University Bayambang.

 The more or less 26-hectare campus has served as the venue of significant events in Bayambang’s development.
-Inside the campus, aside from the imposing Gabaldon Buildings, are other structures which are part of our heritage.
+Inside the campus, aside from the imposing Gabaldon buildings, are other structures which are part of our heritage.

-1. The Military Tank
+- The Military Tank

-The huge water tank is originally located at Camp Greg now Cadre Site.
+The huge water tank is originally located at Camp Greg, now Cadre Site.
 The kids, especially teenagers during those times, used to climb the more than 200 feet high tank.
-There atop the tank, one can have a panoramic view of Bayambang and its neighboring towns like Bautista to the east and Basista to the west.
-At present, the tank is being used by the College as water reservoir, however it has been reduced to one third of its former height.
+There, atop the tank, one can have a panoramic view of Bayambang and its neighboring towns like Bautista to the east and Basista to the west.
+At present, the tank is being used by the College as water reservoir.
+However, it has been reduced to one third of its former height.

-2. The Pagoda
+- The Pagoda

 On the eastern front of the College Library and Learning Resource Center is a concrete semi-pagoda structure built in 1922.
 It used to house a big bell beside the former old Home Economics Building which had been demolished many years back due to its hazardous state.
-The pagoda still stands but the bell is gone to thieves.
+The pagoda still stands, but the bell is gone to thieves.

-3. Gabaldon Buildings
+- Gabaldon Buildings

-4. Aldana Gymnasium
+- Aldana Gymnasium

-CENTURY OLD ACACIA TREES
+CENTURY-OLD ACACIA TREES

-The presence of the acacia trees gives the campus a stately and dignified look which adds to its prestige and university status.
+The presence of the acacia trees gives the campus a stately and dignified look, which adds to its prestige and university status.

-Aside from giving PSU a boost, it gives travellers passing by Quezon Boulevard fronting PSU the much needed comfort from the sweltering heat of the sun.
+Aside from giving PSU a boost, it gives travellers passing by Quezon Boulevard fronting PSU the much-needed comfort from the sweltering heat of the sun.

 GATE OF THE CAMPOSANTON DAAN

-At present, what remains of the cemetery is only the Arch over the old gate.
+At present, what remains of the cemetery is only the arch over the old gate.
 The rest of the cemetery grounds are already occupied by illegal settlers since the whole lot belongs to the Catholic Church.

-The Arch is considered a historical landmark.
+The arch is considered a historical landmark.
 It is a priceless heritage worthy of preservation.
 Its restoration is a perfect example of how we value our past and appreciate our forebears who were buried there and may have contributed to Bayambang’s historic growth.

 THE “BUBON” NEN SAN VICENTE

 Through the years, the well has sustained its water level despite the increase of people using it.
-Due to their beliefs as well as benefits derived from the presence of the “bubon,” the people from the barangay took it upon themselves to take care and preserve the “bubon.”
+Due to their belief as well as benefits derived from the presence of the “bubon,” the people from the barangay took it upon themselves to take care of and preserve the “bubon.”
 They made some improvements within the area like landscaping as well as a concrete fence.
 They built an altar where they hold prayer services in honor of Saint Vincent Ferrer and to God for giving them the well.

 DE GUZMAN ANCESTRAL HOUSE

 The De Guzman ancestral house used to be one of Bayambang’s largest houses in Poblacion located near the public market.
-It is a wooden two-storey house whose flooring and stairway are made of narra.
+It is a wooden two-story house whose flooring and stairway are made of narra.

-The house was built in the early 1930’s under the supervision of Don Gavino De Guzman, the patriarch of the clan.
+The house was built in the early 1930s under the supervision of Don Gavino de Guzman, the patriarch of the clan.
 The first floor has the living room or sala and dining room.
 Since the first floor is wide and very spacious, a small bedroom was built in between the sala and dining room.
-There is also an azotea which provided a sweeping vista of the fruit trees and ornamental plants that used to surround the house.
+There is also an azotea, which provided a sweeping vista of the fruit trees and ornamental plants that used to surround the house.

 ESTACION NA TRAIN